S&P 500 edges higher as calm continues to reign for stocks

 Rising health care stocks helped to overshadow weakness for telecoms and other dividend-paying stocks, which fell as bond yields rose.

-KEEPING SCORE: The S&P 500 was up 1 point, or 0.1 percent, to 2,749, as of 10 a.m.
+KEEPING SCORE: The S&P 500 was up nearly 3 points, or 0.1 percent, at 2,750, as of 10:45 a.m.
 Eastern time.
 If the index ends the day higher it would match the longest winning streak to start a year since 2010, at six days.

 Most Read Stories